monstermichl/ninja-bear/misc/language_support/README.md

     fun_factor: 5
 ```

-Afterwards, install *confluent* from the local project to test if your implementation works as expected (you might need to uninstall your current installation of *confluent* first).
+Afterwards, install *ninja-bear* from the local project to test if your implementation works as expected (you might need to uninstall your current installation of *ninja-bear* first).
 This can either be done by building and running the project manually or by running the *install.sh/bat* script from the *helpers* directory.
 If you want to setup everything manually, please have a look into the *install.sh/bat* script how it's done there.

 If the installation passed successfully, run your prefered version of the example script from the *example* folder to generate the example config files from *test-config.yaml* with your freshly added language.

 If your desired config file was created, CONGRATULATIONS! your implementation was successful :) If it wasn't, usually an error gets thrown which provides a clear description where the generation process went wrong.
 Just recapitulate the steps how to create support for a new language.
-If you're still having troubles getting it to work, feel free to open an issue at https://github.com/monstermichl/confluent/issues.
+If you're still having troubles getting it to work, feel free to open an issue at https://github.com/monstermichl/ninja-bear/issues.

 ### Add your language to the unit tests
 If everything went well so far, copy the generated example config for your language from *example* to *tests/compare_files*.
 This serves as the blueprint for testing your language.
 Therefore, **please make absolutely sure, that this is how you want your language output to look like.** Then open up *tests/test_generator.py* and add your language validation to the *_evaluate_configs* function.